Pitt-JonesLab/pitt-joneslab.github.io/join/index.md

 <br>

 <h3>Postdoctoral Fellows</h3>
-Interested postdocs should <a href="mailto:tjo@umbc.edu">email</a> directly to Prof. Tyler R. Josephson with CV and statement of your research interests and background.
+Interested postdocs should <a href="mailto:tjo@umbc.edu">email</a> directly to Prof. Josephson with CV and statement of your research interests and background.
 <br>

 **Student testimonials:** <br>